esyaw/esyaw.github.io/experience.md

 - March 2021 to March 2023: Undergraduate teaching assistant for "Solid State Physics" & "Properties of Matter" courses
 - October 2021 to October 2022: Volunteered in Bridging the Future charity to help educational gaps for underprivileged students.
+- June 2023 - Part of the senior cohort panel on CDT-ACM retreat to provide guidance for newer cohorts
-- February 2020 - present: Organized and participated in annual Physics & Astronomy day to celebrate artistic talents in the department and to inspire public interest in the sciences.
+- February 2020 - present: Organized and participated in the annual UCL Physics & Astronomy day to celebrate artistic talents in the department and to inspire public interest in the sciences.

 ## Internship